Getting email via your website

 Now for details about your mail server.
 Incoming mail on the left and outgoing mail on the right.

-Incoming server type is almost always 'POP3' unless you've been told otherwise, and the incoming server address is usually something like 'mail.domain.co.uk'.
+Incoming server type is almost always 'POP3' unless you've been told otherwise.
+Enter the incoming mail server name we gave you - it's usually something like 'mail.domain.co.uk'.

 Leave the 'secure connection' box unticked and leave the button below set to 'Authenticate using clear text'.